xuset/planktos/README.md

 `planktos --lib-only`

-The Planktos service worker, which intercepts network calls, needs to be registered, which can be done by including this script:
+The Planktos service worker, which intercepts network calls, needs to be registered by including the install script or registering the service worker manually:

 `<script src="/planktos/install.js"></script>`

 Finally, the website files need to be packaged into a torrent, so they can be served over BitTorrent.
-To package all files into a torrent run:
+To selectively package files into a torrent run:

-`planktos [directories and/or files]`
+`planktos [directories and/or files...]`

 NOTE: If no files or directories are passed in, Planktos packages everything in the current working directory.

 That was it.
-To test that everything is working as expected, use devtools to inspect the network requests.
+To test that everything is working as expected, use the browser's devtools to inspect the network requests.
 To update files simply run the Planktos command again.

 Requirements for Planktos Websites:
  * The site must be served over https (or http on localhost), because service workers have restrictions on which types of sites can register them